Update safety Lebanon September 2020:

 In this Lebanon safe guide you will find:

 You may also be interested in: which countries in the Middle East are safe to travel?

 6 Reasons why Beirut and Lebanon are safe

 1 – Contrary to what people say, there is no war in Lebanon and Beirut

-For some reason, people in the West tend to relate Lebanon with war.
-And I wonder: ”Why?”.
-Whereas it’s true that the country suffered 25 years of Civil War, this ended in 1991.
+For some reason, people in the West tend to associate Lebanon with war.
+And I wonder: ”Why?”
+Whereas it’s true that the country did suffer 25 years of Civil War, this ended in 1991.
 It was more than 25 years ago!

 2 – In Lebanon, there’s no place for extremism.
 Did you know that more than 40% of the population are Christians?